Using our specialist Extra EA-200 you will first be taken step by step through all the basic aerobatic manoeuvres.

 Your reward for achieving this level of skill is unparalleled freedom and confidence; fundamentally making you a better and safer pilot.

-Successful completion of our Extra 200 aerobatics course entitles you to an AOPA aerobatic certificate and the new EASA aerobatic rating, (a requirement for all aerobatic flying after April 2018).
-For the EASA aerobatic rating to be issued by the CAA, forty hours PIC (of any flying) from initial PPL issue is required.
+Successful completion of the course entitles you to an AOPA aerobatic certificate and the new EASA aerobatic rating, (a requirement for all aerobatic flying after April 2018).
+For the EASA aerobatic rating to be issued by the CAA, 40 hours PIC (of any flying) post PPL issue is required.

 Credit for previous experience

 Those with aerobatic experience who wish to obtain their EASA aerobatic rating or AOPA basic aerobatic certificate may apply for a flight competency test with one of our qualified instructors.